bradhawkins85/gotray/README.md

 # GoTray

 GoTray is a cross-platform system tray helper written in Go.
-It encrypts its configuration on disk, runs entirely in a user session, and can be driven from the command line for scripted updates.
+It persists its configuration on disk using a Base64-encoded JSON document, runs entirely in a user session, and can be driven from the command line for scripted updates.
 Version 3 simplifies the deployment model so every desktop user launches a stand-alone instance without any background service or IPC layer.

 ## Prerequisites

 * Go 1.21 or newer
-* A strong passphrase exported as the `GOTRAY_SECRET` environment variable when running the tray or CLI commands.
-This secret encrypts and decrypts the menu configuration on disk.
 * (Optional, but required when compiling release binaries) A Tactical RMM API credential exported as `TRMM_APIKEY`.
 The CI workflow embeds this key so release builds can talk to Tactical RMM without requiring runtime secrets.
 Local development can provide the value via the environment or allow runtime configuration by setting `GOTRAY_ALLOW_RUNTIME_TRMM_APIKEY`.

-Release artifacts compiled through GitHub Actions embed these secrets at build time using the `GOTRAY_SECRET` and `TRMM_APIKEY` repository secrets.
-The workflow now fails fast if either secret is missing to prevent distributing binaries without the required credentials.
-For local development you can continue to supply them through your shell environment or a `.env` file.
+Release artifacts compiled through GitHub Actions embed the `TRMM_APIKEY` repository secret at build time.
+For local development you can supply it through your shell environment or a `.env` file.

 Optional environment variables:

 * `GOTRAY_CONFIG_PATH` – overrides the default configuration location.
-By default the encrypted file is stored in `~/.config/gotray/config.enc` (respecting your operating system's user configuration directory).
+By default the Base64 file is stored in `~/.config/gotray/config.b64` (respecting your operating system's user configuration directory).
 * `GOTRAY_RUN_MODE` – set the default sub-command when no CLI arguments are supplied.
 Defaults to `run` so the binary behaves as a long-running tray application for the invoking user.

 You can copy `.env.example` and adjust it to suit your environment: